Funding Opportunities for Test Method Developers

 NEI Sponsors Competition to Develop In Vitro Retina Models

-On February 13, the National Eye Institute (NEI), part of the National Institutes of Health, announced the 3-D Retina Organoid Challenge.
+On February 13, NEI, which is part of NIH, announced the 3-D Retina Organoid Challenge.
 This $1 million federal prize competition is designed to support development of lab-grown human retinas from stem cells.
 Organoids developed for the competition will mimic the structure, organization, and function of the human retina, the light-sensitive tissue in the back of the eye.